 Internal audit constitutes independent and objective assessment, verification and consulting activities with a view to generating added value to OP Financial Group and improving its operations.
 The central cooperative’s Internal Audit is responsible for the performance of Group-level, risk-based internal audit in all OP Financial Group entities.
 Internal Audit is headed by the Chief Audit Executive appointed by OP Cooperative’s Supervisory Council.
 The Chief Audit Executive reports on the audit activities to the President and Group Chief Executive Officer in administrative terms and to the Audit Committee of OP Cooperative’s Board of Directors in operational terms.

-In its operations, Internal Audit complies with the Internal Audit Charter confirmed by OP Cooperative’s Board of Directors in April 2020, and the International Standards for the Professional Practice of Internal Auditing confirmed by the Institute of Internal Auditors (IIA).
+In its operations, Internal Audit complies with the Internal Audit Charter confirmed by OP Cooperative’s Board of Directors, and the International Standards for the Professional Practice of Internal Auditing confirmed by the Institute of Internal Auditors (IIA).
 Internal audit performance is subject to external quality assessment about every five years.

 OP Cooperative has one auditor, which must be a firm of authorised public accountants certified by the Finnish Patent and Registration Office.
 The auditor also audits the consolidated financial statements as referred to in section 9 of the Act on the Amalgamation of Deposit Banks, i.e. the OP Financial Group’s financial statements.
 The Cooperative Meeting elects the auditor.